How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 Students who use searchable transcripts spend 40% less time reviewing and score an average of 12% higher on exams, according to a 2023 study from Stanford's Learning Lab.

-VidNotes takes this further by automatically generating flashcards from lecture transcripts.
-The AI identifies key concepts and creates question-answer pairs you can use for spaced repetition study.
+VidNotes takes this further by auto-generating flashcards from lecture transcripts.
+The AI spots key concepts and creates question-answer pairs you can use for spaced repetition.

 You Can Review at Your Own Pace

 Some students need to slow down and re-read a complex explanation three times.
-Others can skim quickly.
+Others can skim.
 A transcript lets you control the pace instead of forcing you to match the professor's speaking speed.

-For students with ADHD, auditory processing challenges, or anyone learning in a second language, transcripts are not just helpful — they are essential for comprehension.
+For students with ADHD, auditory processing challenges, or anyone learning in a second language, transcripts aren't just helpful.
+They're essential for comprehension.

 You Get Accessibility and Flexibility

-Maybe you are reviewing in a library and cannot play audio.
-Maybe you are on a noisy subway.
+Maybe you're reviewing in a library and can't play audio.
+Maybe you're on a noisy subway.
 Maybe you have a hearing impairment.
 Transcripts make lecture content accessible in any context.

 How to Transcribe Video Lectures with VidNotes

-VidNotes is built specifically for students who need to turn video lectures into usable study materials.
-Here is the complete workflow.
+VidNotes is built for students who need to turn video lectures into usable study materials.
+Here's the full workflow.

 Step 1: Import Your Lecture Video